anisfakhfakh/My_projects_portfolio/README.md

 ---

 # [Notebook: Fraud detection of transactions](https://github.com/anisfakhfakh/Fraud-detection-of-transactions)
-* A hackathon hosted by Zindi
+* A starter notebook for a hackathon hosted by Zindi
 * Using Data analysis and prediction to predict whether a transaction is fraudent or not

 ---